IsaacScript/isaacscript/misc/Blog_Response.md

 Jill points out that theoretically, extra enums are possible in Lua.
 I agree.
 But **solutions for this do not currently exist**, just like they don't exist for mouseover text.
 So, for practical purposes, it doesn't make much sense to point this out.

-I think Jill is confused in that she is interpreting the list of IsaacScript features on the website as a list of "things that only TypeScript" can do.
+I think Jill is confused in that she is interpreting the list of IsaacScript features on the website as a list of "things that only TypeScript can do".
 In that interpretation, she would be right in shouting: "Hey!
 Lua can do some of these things do!"

-Instead, I think that people should interpret the list as "things that no-one else has bothered to do as Lua", or perhaps more charitably, "things that are done more robustly and seamlessly than could be ever possible in Lua".
+Instead, I think that people should interpret the list as "things that no-one else has bothered to do as Lua", or perhaps more charitably, "things that TypeScript can do more robustly and seamlessly than could be ever possible in Lua".

 ### Automatic Formatting